You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 A few years after Raw, there was his third release, Hope.
 Whereas Raw was a mostly acoustic, vulnerable affair, Hope was a celebration.
 Pleading and poignant, heartfelt and heavy hearted, it segued effortlessly from orchestral to alt-country, eventually landing him in the top 25 on the country charts.

-One of the hardest working indie singer/songwriters in Southern California, Damigo spent much of year with producer Mike Butler, gathering up some of the finest musicians in town, shaping his songs and sound further still for his latest self-titled album, released on Randm Records.
+One of the hardest working indie singer/songwriters in Southern California, Damigo spent much of year with producer Mike Butler, gathering up some of the finest musicians in town, shaping his songs and sound further still for his latest album, "I Will Be There", out now, on Randm Records.

 From the up-tempo single, “Just Give Me a Call”, to the simple sincerity of the ballad “Tennessee”, Josh’s songwriting skills are clear, his voice rings true and his goals remain the same as when he started - to keep making the best music he can, and to share it with all.